Vertical Cardboard Baler

 - Motor: 6.44 HP

-The HSM V-Press 1160 eco is the top model from HSM in the V-Press series.
-This powerful cardboard baling machine generates 54 tons of pressing power and produces 1 to 2 bales per hour with a weight of around 1,200 lbs per bale.
+The HSM V-Press 860 plus B belongs to the top model from HSM in the V-Press series.
+This powerful cardboard baling machine generates 60 tons of pressing power and produces compact bales with a weight of around 1,200 lbs per bale.
+The baler is suitable for compressing cardboard waste as well as plastic film or foil.
 These bales are ready to be marketed without requiring any further pressing.

 When a cardboard bale is ready, it is ejected automatically onto a standard EU or US pallet for transport.
 The high-capacity press chamber can hold high volumes of (bulky) cardboard packaging waste, so it is perfect for large warehouses, manufacturers, and large retailers.